 \end{example}

 Eden asked whether the necessary conditions in Proposition \ref{Eden's conditions} are also sufficient.
-We will give a counter example for this question.
-Let $ G $ be the graph on $ 12 $ vertices with $ 20 $ edges pictured in Figure \ref{fig: counter example for Eden's question}.
-Define a map $ g $ by
+We will give a counterexample for this question.
+Let $ G $ be the graph on $ 12 $ vertices with $ 20 $ edges pictured in Figure \ref{fig: counterexample for Eden's question}.